 - Demolition of the existing bridge decks and abutments. - Reconstruction of new reinforced concrete single span bridges will require temporary diversions which are available at both locations over adjacent bridges - No piling is anticipated at the abutments - Some upstream and downstream embankment and channel improvement work (concrete) is required at both locations as part of bridge contract.
-More extensive channel improvement work will be contracted seperately
+More extensive channel improvement work will be contracted separately to extend between 500m to 1000m upstream of the bridges. - (e) Slope Stabilisation

-(d) Slope Stabilisation

-Design studies for slope stabilization works at Dark View, Petit Bordel, Rose Bank, Maroon Hill, German Gutter, English Gutter, Ginger Village, Mt Greenan and Spring will commence shortly, the appropriate interventions are not known at this time.
-A design study for slope stabilisation and road realignment at Coull's Hill will also be developed.
+Design studies for slope stabilization works at Dark View, Petit Bordel, Rose Bank, Maroon Hill, German Gutter, English Gutter, Ginger Village, Mt Greenan and Spring have commenced.
+A design study for slope stabilisation and road realignment at Coull's Hill and Belle Isle is also underway.
 The anticipated interventions will include the following activities.